bebound/textcnn/README.md

 # textcnn

-A PyTorch implementation of [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882), which can be trained on google colab.
+A PyTorch implementation of [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882), which can be trained on google colab. blog: https://blog.fromkk.com/post/textcnn-with-pytorch-and-torchtext-on-colab/

 Multi channel implementation accuracy on SST-1: